ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

     ```

     Clear the cache and refresh the page.
 The dropdown should now be active.
-    Select any option in the dropdown and save the Content Type.
+    Select any option in the dropdown and save the content type.

-    You should now be able to remove the Field definition from the Content Type.
+    You should now be able to remove the Field definition from the content type.

     Afterwards, you can remove the configuration above from `ezplatform.yml`.